tunahansalih/tunahansalih.github.io/resume.md

 *Proceedings of the Tenth International Workshop on Agents in Traffic and Transportation (ATT 2018) (pp. 49-56)*

 ## RESEARCH EXPERIENCE
-`MAY 2025 - UPCOMING`
+`MAY 2025 - AUG 2025`
-__Amazon__
+__Amazon AGI Foundations__
 Applied Scientist Intern
-- Will join Amazon's AGI team working on auto-regressive generative model.
+- Contributed to a research project on next-scale prediction-based autoregressive generative models for high-fidelity image and video generation.
+- Developed novel training-free and training-based methods to scale autoregressive models at inference time, enabling higher-quality generation without full retraining.

 `AUG 2023 - CURRENT`
 __Virginia Tech__
 Research Assistant and Lab Lead
-- Lead research efforts on generative models, focusing on enhancing diffusion-based text-to-image, text-to-video models and interpretability methods.
+- Awarded **FAL.ai** research fellowship to work on image and video generation models.
-- Collaborate with **Google** to implement research findings in closed-source diffusion-based image generation models.
-The work has been published at **CVPR 2024** and subsequent work submitted to **SIGGRAPH 2025**.
+- Collaborate with **Google** to implement research findings in closed-source diffusion-based image generation models, leading to publications at **CVPR 2024** and **ICCV 2025**.
-- Awarded **Deloitte Research Fellowship** to work on mechanistic interpretability of large language models by learning steering vectors in an unsupervised way.
+- Awarded **Deloitte Research Fellowship** to investigate mechanistic interpretability of LLMs; developed a method to discover and control implicit model behaviors by learning steering vectors that modify internal activations.
-- Research on video diffusion models to efficiently transfer motion from real videos to generated videos.
+- Led research on generative models, enhancing diffusion text-to-image, text-to-video, and interpretability methods.

 `MAY 2024 - AUG 2024`
 __Adobe__
 Research Intern in Video Generative AI
-- Developed and refined instruction-based video editing methods using advanced video diffusion transformers and multi-modal image-text datasets.
-- Designed and implemented methods to leverage temporal capabilities of video models for enhancing video editing workflows.
+- Engineered a data pipeline to leverage existing image-editing and synthetic datasets for training video models, overcoming the scarcity of labeled video data.
+- Enabled a state-of-the-art video model to perform complex semantic edits by successfully adapting image-based training techniques for video generation tasks.

 ## PROFESSIONAL EXPERIENCE
-`Nov 2022 - AUG 2023`
+`NOV 2022 - AUG 2023`
 __Lyrebird Studio__
 Machine Learning Engineer
 - Developed and maintained image generation ML services handling 5 million daily requests.
-- Architected robust machine learning CI/CD pipelines using GitHub Actions and utilized AWS CDK for building architecture as code, enabling seamless deployment of research team outputs as production-ready services.
+- Architected CI/CD pipelines (GitHub Actions, AWS CDK) to deploy research models to production, serving thousands of daily requests on GPU instances.
 - Led the design and deployment of diffusion-based model training and image generation services, effectively handling thousands of daily requests on GPU-accelerated instances with high performance and stability.
-- Integrated Generative AI solutions into applications, enhancing user experience.
+- Pioneered the mobile integration of state-of-the-art diffusion-based image generation and a novel personalization service, driving organic user adoption.

-`AUG 2021 - Nov 2022`
+`AUG 2021 - NOV 2022`
 __Vispera__
 Machine Learning Engineer
 - Spearheaded the automation of deep learning model training using Python and TypeScript, resulting in a tenfold increase in daily model deployments, significantly reducing development time and costs.
 - Launched a user-friendly VueJS front-end service empowering researchers to train and deploy new models by providing real-time monitoring of online and offline metrics, enhancing model observability and productivity.
 - Worked as a full-stack machine learning engineer, using VueJS in frontend services; Python in machine learning services; TypeScript, NodeJS, Go, PostgreSQL, and MongoDB in backend services.

-`Oct 2019 - AUG 2021`
+`OCT 2019 - AUG 2021`
 __Vispera__
 Computer Vision Research Engineer
 - Led research and development for deep learning image recognition models, utilizing Python, TensorFlow, and OpenCV, to solve challenging problems related to out-of-distribution recognition and hierarchical classification.
 - Pioneered the formulation and implementation of a novel zero-shot learning-based image recognition model using PyTorch, which significantly reduced image annotation time by four times.
 This innovative approach recommends best matches without annotated data, optimizing the model development process.

-`AUG 2017 - Oct 2019`
+`AUG 2017 - OCT 2019`
 __Idea Technology Solutions__
 Computer Vision Research Engineer
 - Developed novel tree-based deep learning architectures, improving performance in object detection.

 ## HONORS & AWARDS
 `2025`
-(IN PROGRESS) FINALIST, Qualcomm Innovation Fellowship
+FINALIST, Qualcomm Innovation Fellowship

 `2020`
 RUNNER-UP, Kaggle Anadolu Sigorta Datathon Challenge